ansys/aali-flowkit/doc/source/getting_started/troubleshooting.rst

 Cannot connect to dependencies
 ------------------------------

-**Problem:** Cannot connect to GraphDB, Qdrant, or LLM handler
+**Problem:** cannot connect to GraphDB, Qdrant, or LLM handler

-**Solution:** These are optional services.
+**Solution:** these are optional services.
 FlowKit starts without them but some features won't work.

 To run with full features: